-Registration for Summer Session courses is available in March.
-TCNJ Students register trough TESS student serives.
+Registration for Summer Session courses begins at the same time as registration for spring semester (normally in the first week in November).
+TCNJ Students register through, the College's online registration system.
 "Visiting Students" are able to register through the Summer Session website.
-The three registration options for "Visiting Students" are: 1) an online registration request form; 2) a mail-in form; and 3) walk-in registration Following course enrollment, students receive an email alerting them to access TESS to review their bill for summer registration.
+The three registration options for "Visiting Students" are: 1) an online registration request form; 2) a mail-in form; and 3) walk-in registration.
+Following course enrollment, students receive an email alerting them to their access to the College's registration system to review their bill for summer registration.
 Payment for summer registration is due one week after the registration date.
 As is the case during the academic year, it is the student's responsibility to determine that payment has reached the Office of Student Accounts.

 Each summer session provides the first and second day of the session as an Add-Drop period.
-Studens can drop a course at this time with no financial penalty.
+Students can drop a course at this time with no financial penalty.
 After the Add-Drop period, students are financially responsible for the course.
 No refeunds will be given after that date.